Zezombye/overwatch-bots-ai/README.md

 This gamemode has the goal to be generic, so:
 - Do not assume that the enemy team is entirely made of humans or bots
 - Same for the bot's own team, it can contain humans
+- Do not assume that the bot team is team 2